To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 - As many as 40% of dog owners don’t pick up their dog’s poop in some public places

 - On average, dogs defecate between 0.5 and 0.75 pounds per day (varies by breed, size, diet, etc.)

 - Dog poop has 23 million fecal coliform bacteria per gram

-- Poop from pets can contribute to an excess of nutrients and closure of shellfish beds
+- Poop from pets can contribute to an excess of nutrients and the closure of shellfish beds

 - Since 1991, The EPA (Environmental Protection Agency) has classified dog poop as a dangerous pollutant in the same category as toxic chemicals

 - Roundworm eggs can linger even after dog feces has weathered away and causes an upset stomach, sore throat, asthma, and blindness

 - Dog feces is a leading cause of E. Coli contamination